Society for Psychical Research: Exposures of fraud

-Much of the early work involved investigating, exposing and in some cases duplicating fake phenomena.
+Much of the society's early work involved investigating, exposing and in some cases duplicating fake phenomena.
 In the late 19th century, SPR investigations into séance phenomena led to the exposure of many fraudulent mediums.

 Richard Hodgson distinguished himself in that area.
 In 1884, Hodgson was sent by the SPR to India to investigate Helena Blavatsky and concluded that her claims of psychic power were fraudulent.
 However, in 1985 the original finding of fraud was questioned and reinvestigated by the SPR researcher Vernon Harrison, president of the Royal Photographic Society and an expert at detecting forgery.
 Harrison determined that "As an investigator, Hodgson is weighed in the balances and found wanting.
 His case against Madame H. P. Blavatsky is not proven."

 In 1886 and 1887 a series of publications by S. J. Davey, Hodgson and Sidgwick in the SPR journal exposed the slate writing tricks of the medium William Eglinton.
 Hodgson with his friend, S. J. Davey, had staged fake séances for educating the public (including SPR members).
 Davey gave sittings under an assumed name, duplicating the phenomena produced by Eglinton, and then proceeded to point out to the sitters the manner in which they had been deceived.
 Because of this, some spiritualist members such as Stainton Moses resigned from the SPR.

 In 1891, Alfred Russel Wallace requested for the Society to properly investigate spirit photography.
 Eleanor Sidgwick responded with a critical paper in the SPR which cast doubt on the subject and discussed the fraudulent methods that spirit photographers such as Édouard Isidore Buguet, Frederic Hudson and William H. Mumler had utilised.

 Due to the exposure of William Hope and other fraudulent mediums, Arthur Conan Doyle led a mass resignation of eighty-four members of the Society for Psychical Research, as they believed the Society was opposed to spiritualism.
 Science historian William Hodson Brock has noted that "By the 1900s most avowed spiritualists had left the SPR and gone back to the BNAS (the London Spiritualist Alliance since 1884), having become upset by the sceptical tone of most of the SPR's investigations."